-- Note: The user must type in the prefix as part of the username he or she is using to dial in and request a connection. - · You can enter a suffix.
+1 Note: The user must type in the prefix as part of the username he or she is using to dial in and request a connection.

 A suffix works like a prefix, but appears at the end of the username; for example, if the suffix were !sales, you might have usernames such as Harry!sales or Cynthia!sales.